 Tool calling (also called function calling) is the mechanism that makes agents possible.
-Instead of generating a plain text answer, an LLM can emit a structured tool call — specifying which function to run and with what arguments.
-Your code executes the function, appends the result to the conversation, and the LLM synthesizes a final answer grounded in the tool's output.
+In simple words, instead of writing a plain text answer, the LLM can emit a structured tool call: which function to run, and with what arguments.
+Our code runs the function, adds the result to the conversation, and the LLM writes a final answer grounded in the tool's output.

 Not all LLMs support tool calling.
-Models that do implement a .bind_tools() method in LangChain that registers tool schemas with the model.
-When the model receives a query, it decides whether to call a tool or answer directly.
-LangChain v1 uses this pattern as the foundation of its create_agent abstraction covered in the next lesson.
+The ones that do get a .bind_tools() method in LangChain, which registers the tool schemas with the model.
+When the model receives a query, it decides on its own whether to call a tool or answer directly.
+LangChain v1 builds its create_agent on this exact pattern, and we cover it in the next lesson.

 Setup